-Students who arrive late to any class (including 1st period) without an excuse 3 times in the same quarter will be issued a disciplinary infraction and assigned a detention.
+Students who arrive late to any class (including 1st period) without an excuse more than 3 times in the same month will be considered excessively tardy.
 In cases of excessive tardiness, a meeting with the administration will be scheduled and further disciplinary measures may be taken.